grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, shine and moria or paper in gvim ------)

 They could feel the shuddering vibrations of the _Gnat_'s motor through the hull of the _Prospect_ for a few minutes, and then that died away when Shakes shut it down.
 A few moments later the _Prospect_'s motors shut down too.
-They heard Shakes bang out a ringing shave-and-a-haircut with one of his wrenches on the top hatch of the _Gnat_, below the still-closed bottom hatch of the _Prospect_.
+They heard Shakes bang out a ringing shave-and-a-haircut with one of his wrenches on the top hatch of the _Gnat_.
+Gregory responded by banging a piece of old pipe on the still-closed bottom hatch of the _Prospect_, below his feet.
 Then it was quite silent until Hemi came crackling over the ship PA.
 "OK Chips, open it up."

 Chips nodded to Gregory and he reached down into the hatch well and cranked open the sealing wheel.
 He pulled up the hatch and water steadily flooded up around their boots.
-Gregory jumped up, as if bitten, and in a matter of seconds was on the other side of the bulkhead, ready to seal the hatch.
+Gregory jumped up, as if bitten, and in a matter of seconds was on the other side of the bulkhead, ready to seal the watertight door.

 But Chips lay out flat on the grating and reached her hand down into the pool of water.
 She felt along the welds until she knew where the water was pushing in.
-"The welds are _mostly_ --- but not totally --- fucking failing.
+"His shitty welds are _mostly_ --- but not totally --- fucking failing.
 You can see it's leaking," said Chips.
 "Get the pump hooked up Gregory, and let's get as much of this fuckin' water out of here as fast as fuckin' possible.
 Then I'll see if I can weld it decent-like."

 While Gregory got the hoses for the bilge pump connected, Chips got on the PA with Hemi.
-"We gotta fix these shitty fuckin' welds or it'll flood the _Gnat_ when we open its hatch, Hemi.
+"We gotta fix these fuckin' welds or it'll flood the _Gnat_ when we open its hatch, Hemi.
 Tell Shakes to sit tight, and not to do a fuckin' thing."
 Hemi acknowledged, and she started putting her welding gear on.

 It was cold, frustrating, cramped work.
 But such had been all of Chips's work on this trip --- maybe her whole life, she reflected.
-She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired to bring her to this particular misery.
+She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work procedures, but also all the societal systems and turns of fate that had conspired to bring her to this particular misery.

 Shakes's welds were horrifically ugly, like stitch work on a revivified cadaver from a Gothic novel.
-As with the hull of the _Prospect_, she had to hammer metal sheet patches into place, and weld them until they no longer leaked.
+As with the hull of the _Prospect_, she had to hammer small metal sheet patches into place, and weld them until they no longer leaked.
 Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.

 Eventually enough patching material had been welded into place that the leak slowed to a seep, and then finally stopped altogether.
 The pump sucked the last of the water out the well, leaving them looking at the domed top hatch of the _Gnat_ down in the recess.
 The whole mess was holding, though Chips hoped she would never have to test it at any greater depth.

 Chips tapped on the hatch with the end of the welding stick.
 "Eh, Shakes, ya fucker.
-You can open this fuckin' thing up now," she yelled into the empty metal well, her voice bouncing the curses back at her.
+You can open this fuckin' thing up now," she yelled into the empty metal well, her voice bouncing the oaths back at her.
 There was the sound of the rusty sealing gears squeaking open and the hatch lifted up.

 Shakes was grinning up at them as residual water rained down on him.
 "Who's a fuckin' angle-fish now, eh?"